mcvella/viam-haversine/README.md

 #### get_readings()

-Returns the distance between the two configured sensor readings.
+Returns the distance between the two configured sensors.
 The method will:
 1. Return an empty object ({}) if both sensors are not configured
+2. Check if sensor readings are still valid (if updated/expire fields are configured)
+3. Return an empty object ({}) if any sensor reading has expired
-2. Get readings from both configured sensors
+4. Get readings from both configured sensors
-3. Extract latitude and longitude using the configured paths
+5. Extract latitude and longitude using the configured paths
-4. Calculate distances in multiple units
+6. Calculate distances in multiple units

-Example response when sensors are configured:
+Example response when sensors are configured and readings are valid:
 ```json
 {
   "distance_km": 392.21,